Winter in Hokkaido : 10 Things that Make it Great

 The powder isn’t the only great thing about winter in Hokkaido.
 The region has a unique history as Japan’s most northern frontier, and many intriguing things and places to experience, such as villages where you can experience Ainu culture, historical sites and museums where you can learn about Jomon era culture, workshops that offer traditional art and craft classes, and products born from Hokkaido’s industry.

 The culture of the Ainu people- the indigenous people of the land- lives on in Hokkaido to this day.
-In addition to this, late 19th century Hokkaido has seen many immigrants from various regions of Japan.
-These immigrants, who had come to develop the backcountry of Hokkaido, brought with them art and philosophies of their homelands which integrated with native culture, giving birth to the industry and culture of Hokkaido as we know it now.
+In addition to this, late 19th century Hokkaido, Hokkaido saw an influx of settlers from various regions across Japan.
+These settlers, who had come to develop the backcountry of Hokkaido, brought with them art and philosophies of their homelands which integrated with Hokkaido’s pre-existing culture, giving birth to the industry and culture of Hokkaido as we know it now.

 In June 2021, the Jomon Prehistoric Sites in Northern Japan’s registration as a UNESCO World Heritage Site made the news, with some sites located in Hokkaido.
 With its vastness and diversity, Hokkaido has many treasures that will make your trip one you’ll never forget.

-The people of Hokkaido, with its vast area, rely on automobiles for transport.
-Things would be different if you were to spend the whole of your stay in the middle of Sapporo, but if you’re a tourist that wants to go sightseeing in many places and travel stress-free, or a seasoned rider that wants to go to different slopes based on weather and snow conditions, renting a car would be a great idea.
-This way, you can make good use of your time, and go to more places.
+With its vast area, the people of Hokkaido rely largely on automobiles for transport.
+If you choose to spend your entire trip in central Sapporo then it is possible to get around via public transport, but if you’re a traveler who wants to go sightseeing in many places and travel stress-free, or a seasoned rider that wants to go to different slopes based on weather and snow conditions, renting a car would be a great idea.
+This way, you can make good use of your time, and visit more places.

 Famously home to the longest straight road in Japan, Hokkaido is most likely one of the easiest places in the country to drive in.
 The roads are wide with good visibility, so you can enjoy a laid-back road trip.
-Renting a car is also no trouble at all, since car-rental agents offer handy guide books written in English.
+Car-rental agents offer handy guide books written in English, so renting a car couldn’t be easier.

 The Ministry of Land, Infrastructure, Transport and Tourism’s English guidebook